climate-action-kits/pxt-fwd-edu/es-risingfloodalarm-modify.md

 If we weren't close enough to see the warning lights, we may not know if there's a flood! hint~

-## Modify Step 4
+## Challenge Step 2
 Let's update the code so the micro:bit makes a sound when there is a risk of flooding.

-When do you think we should make the flood alarm play a sound?
+When should we make the flood alarm play a sound?

 ~hint Tell Me More!

-If the water level is more than 2/3 full, we should make a noise until the water level goes down! hint~
+If the water level is **more than 2/3 full**, we should make a noise until the water level goes down! hint~

-## Modify Step 5
+## Challenge Step 3
 Look at the conditional statement below.
 Try using a ``||music:play||`` block to add an audio alarm to the flood alarm if the water level is **greater than or equal to 2/3 full**

 ~hint Tell Me More!